Sindisil/lned/lned/docs/manual.md

 Writes the line number of the addressed line to stdout.
 The current line number will be unchanged.

+### List ('l')

+#### Syntax

+(.)l

+#### Behavior

+The addressed lines are written to stdout with tab characters and end of line displayed visually.
+The last line written becomes the current line.

+A '$' character will be displayed at the end of each line, any '$' characters within the text will be backslash escaped (i.e., will display as '$').

+Each HT (horizontal tab) character within the text will be displayed as '\t'.

 ### Move ('m')